itsthejb/ObjcAssociatedObjectHelpers/README.md

 What's New
 ----------

+**v1.1**

+* Pass a block to the macros in order to *override* their default behaviour.

+**v1.0**

 * Static library target for iOS, and framework target for OS X.
 * [MIT Licensed](http://jc.mit-license.org/)

 Introduction
 ------------

 [Associated Objects, or Associated References](http://developer.apple.com/library/ios/#documentation/cocoa/conceptual/objectivec/Chapters/ocAssociativeReferences.html) were introduced in OS X 10.6 and iOS 10.4.
-This feature gives class instances a "dictionary" of sorts within which to store arbitrary objects using the runtime functions `objc_setAssociatedObject()` and `objc_getAssociatedObject()`.
-This project aims to make their use more convenient.
+This feature gives class instances a dictionary of sorts within which to store arbitrary objects using the runtime functions `objc_setAssociatedObject()` and `objc_getAssociatedObject()`.
+This project aims to make their use more convenient in a light-weight and thoroughly tested fashion.

-1. **Adding ivars to categories** - An unforunate drawback to ObjC categories in the inability to add or synthesize ivars, even though properties can be added.
+1. **Adding ivars to categories** - An unforunate drawback of Obj-C categories in the inability to add or synthesize ivars, even though properties can be added.
 Associated objects can be used to provide storage and overcome this limitation:

 		@interface NSObject (MyCategory)
 		@property (strong) id myCategoryObject;